apptainer/singularity-userdocs/singularity_and_docker.rst

 Working Locally from the Singularity Command Line: ``oci-archive`` Boostrap Agent
 ---------------------------------------------------------------------------------

-OCI archives, i.e., ``.tar`` files obeying the OCI Image Layout Specification :ref:`as discussed previously <misc:OCI_Image_Layout_Specification>`, can seed creation of a container for Singularity.
+OCI archives, i.e., ``tar`` files obeying the OCI Image Layout Specification :ref:`as discussed previously <misc:OCI_Image_Layout_Specification>`, can seed creation of a container for Singularity.
 In this case, use is made of the ``oci-archive`` bootstrap agent.

 To illustrate this agent, it is convenient to build the archive from the Singularity cache.
 After a single ``pull`` of the ``godlovedc/lolcow`` image from the Docker Hub, a ``tar`` format archive can be generated from the ``$HOME/.singularity/cache/oci`` directory as follows: